 Segmentations remain one of the most popular types of quantitative research studies, and when done right, they have the potential to transform an organization’s marketing strategy (including personas, messaging, and deliverables), especially from a product or brand portfolio perspective.
 As part of our extensive work on developing Kelton’s Segmentation Journey approach, the Kelton team has revisited one of the trickier aspects of a segmentation strategy—development of the typing tool.

-To help align expectations and set ourselves up for success, we therefore candidly discuss the following 3 Typing Tool Truisms at the very outset of a project:
+To help align expectations and set our clients up for success, we therefore candidly discuss the following 3 Typing Tool Truisms at the very outset of a project:

 Reality Check #1: Nuance is the enemy of typing tool efficiency.

-- Clients often crave segmentations that shine with detailed attitudinal or psychographic nuances and communicate this desire with the archetypical “make them come to life” request.
-This is doable, but what tends to be forgotten is that the more nuances there are, the more difficult it gets to create an accurate typing tool.
+Clients often crave market segmentations that shine with detailed attitudinal or psychographic nuances and communicate this desire with the archetypical “make them come to life” request.
+This is doable, but what tends to be forgotten is that the more nuances there are in your data set, the more difficult it gets to create an accurate typing tool.
 It’s a tradeoff that is logical, yet often conveniently ignored until low typing tool accuracy numbers are reported.

-Reality Check #2: The definition of good accuracy varies…
+Reality Check #2: In segmentation research, the definition of “good” accuracy varies…

 Reality Check #3: You can’t predict apples with oranges.
 Really.

-- This is where typing into databases comes into play.
-Now, maybe your customer database has 10,000+ variables for each record, including some attitudinal metrics—consider yourself lucky and jump to the final paragraph.
-However, the reality is that most databases have a modest amount of variables, most of which are strictly behavioral ($ spend, website visitation frequency, etc.) along with some basic demographics.
+This is where typing into databases comes into play.
+Now, maybe your customer database has 10,000+ variables for each record, including some attitudinal metrics—consider yourself lucky and jump to the final paragraph; however, the reality is that most databases have a modest amount of variables in data points, many of which are strictly behavioral (consumer spend, website visitation frequency, etc.) along with some basic demographics.
 So how well do you think these variables are at predicting consumers’ needs, feelings, attitudes, and preferences?
 Usually not good at all, and if done wrong, your segment membership will be, too.

 - The Takeaway: Don’t beat around the bush, but address this challenge head on.
 If database typing is even a remote possibility, start the project by learning everything you can about the database and alert the client to what that means for potential typing tool accuracy (of course, also depending on the desired segmentation complexity).

 Are you exhausted yet?
 Yes, it’s a lot to consider and there are no easy solutions for any of it.
 Plus, it means you have to discuss limitations and challenges instead of the beauty of the distinct segments you will create and nicely visualize.
 Awesome.
-But is has to be done since you’ll be doing both yourself and your client a favor.
-Which brings me to my last and most important piece of advice: start with the end in mind.
-You must find out what the client’s expectations are for post-segmentation typing tool applications and then design the segmentation approach accordingly, from the ground up.
-Should it be a deep attitudinal segmentation, an occasion-based segmentation, or a demographics-dominated segmentation?
-In fact, in extreme cases you might even recommend to not use survey research at all and create the segments directly off database variables.
-And all that just because of this little thing called the Typing Tool.
+But is has to be done since you’ll be doing both yourself and your client a favor… Which brings me to my last and most important piece of advice.